Delivery and Triggers

 Up to 30 keywords can be defined to invoke the service.

-To use this feature, slide the toggle to the right but first you need to consider the following:
+To use this feature, you slide the toggle to the right.
+Before doing so, consider the following:

-• if another campaign has activated the 'Auto-Reply' function with the same sender number and channel type, you won't be able to use this feature.
-To use it, you need to disable the 'Auto-Reply' from the campaign that is already being used.
+• If another automation has activated the 'Auto-Reply' function with the same sender number and channel type, this feature is not available.
+To enable it, you disable the 'Auto-Reply' from the automation already in use.

-To find out what type of campaign is already using the 'Auto-Reply' function, slide the toggle to the right and a pop-up message will be displayed notifying you the campaign name and its id.
+To identify which automation uses the 'Auto-Reply' function, slide the toggle to the right.
+A pop-up message displays the automation name and its ID.

-• If a sender number is already activated the 'Auto-Reply Message' function, you won't able to use the 'Auto-Reply' function.
-To use it, you need to disable the 'Auto-Reply Message' by editing the sender number from the Sender Number Configuration (Channel Management tab) located in the Preferences section.
+• If a sender number is already activated by the 'Auto-Reply Message' function, the 'Auto-Reply' feature is not available.
+To enable it, you disable the 'Auto-Reply Message' by editing the sender number from the Sender Number Configuration (Channel Management tab) located in the Preferences section.

-To find out what sender number is already using the 'Auto-Reply Message' function, slide the toggle to the right and a pop-up message will be displayed notifying you the sender number.
+To identify which sender number uses the 'Auto-Reply Message' function, slide the toggle to the right.
+A pop-up message displays the sender number.

 1. Select the service channel through the radio buttons

 2. Select the number for SMS.
-For the case of WhatsApp, the WhatsApp account will be the de facto option.
+In the case of WhatsApp, the WhatsApp account is the default option.

-3. Select the API Endpoint (available for SMS), Keyword(s) accordingly (available for SMS and WhatsApp) or 'Auto-Reply' function.
+3. Select the API Endpoint (available for SMS), Keyword(s) (available for SMS and WhatsApp), or 'Auto-Reply' function.

-4. Enter the Keyword(s) if you wanted to set the Keywords to trigger campaign participation.
+4. Enter the Keyword(s) to set the Keywords to trigger automation participation.

 5. Select Next.

-The API Endpoint option forgoes the need to define the Keyword(s) in this step but keywords represent the method in all instances to invoke the chatbot.
+The API Endpoint option removes the need to define Keyword(s) in this step.
+Keywords remain the method in all instances to invoke the chatbot.

-Here are some key points to consider when planning to set up multiple chatbot campaigns using the same sender ID and channel type.
-These points depend on how you configure keywords for each campaign:
+When planning multiple chatbot automations using the same sender ID and channel type, consider how keywords are configured for each automation:

-• Auto-Reply and Keyword Conflicts: Enabling "Auto-Reply" feature, any incoming message or keyword will trigger the chatbot.
-This means you can't activate "Auto-Reply" in a second campaign using the same channel along with the sender ID.
+• Auto-Reply and keyword conflicts: Enabling the "Auto-Reply" feature causes any incoming message or keyword to trigger the chatbot.
+This means "Auto-Reply" is not available in a second automation using the same channel and sender ID.

-• Specifying Keywords for Activation: Instead of "Auto-Reply," you can define specific keywords that trigger the chatbot.
-End users can then initiate the communication with the chatbot by sending one of these specific keywords.
+• Specifying keywords for activation: Instead of "Auto-Reply," you define specific keywords that trigger the chatbot.
+End users initiate communication with the chatbot by sending one of these specific keywords.

-• Auto-Reply vs. Keyword Activation: The "Auto-Reply" feature allows any keyword to trigger the chatbot.
-If this option is already used by another chatbot campaign, you'll need to define specific keywords to trigger the chatbot you are setting up.
-That is, If the end user enters a keyword other than those specified, they will be redirected to the chatbot that has the "Auto Reply" option enabled.
+• Auto-Reply vs. keyword activation: The "Auto-Reply" feature allows any keyword to trigger the chatbot.
+If this option is already used by another chatbot automation, you define specific keywords to trigger the chatbot.
+If the end user enters a keyword other than those specified, they are redirected to the chatbot that has the "Auto-Reply" option enabled.

-In this example, three chatbot-type campaigns—named "Audio," "Sales," and "Computers"—were configured with the same sender ID ("12345") and channel type (WhatsApp).
+In this example, three chatbot automations — named "Audio," "Sales," and "Computers" — are configured with the same sender ID ("12345") and channel type (WhatsApp).

-• Audio Campaign: This campaign is configured with two specific keywords: "Speakers" and "Amplifiers".
-When the end user enters any of these keywords will trigger the chatbot associated with this campaign.
+• Audio automation: This automation is configured with two specific keywords: "Speakers" and "Amplifiers".
+When the end user enters any of these keywords, the chatbot associated with this automation is triggered.

-• Computers Campaign: This campaign is linked to three specific keywords: "Cables", "Monitors", and "Mouses".
-When the end user enters any of these keywords will trigger the chatbot associated with this campaign.
+• Computers automation: This automation is linked to three specific keywords: "Cables", "Monitors", and "Mouses".
+When the end user enters any of these keywords, the chatbot associated with this automation is triggered.

-The interaction process is visualized in the diagram.
-Depending on the keyword entered by the end user, they will be directed to the corresponding chatbot.
-For instance, if an end user types a keyword other than "Speakers", "Amplifiers", "Cables", "Monitors", or "Mouses" they will automatically be redirected to the chatbot campaign named "Sales".
-This setup ensures that each chatbot campaign captures only its targeted keywords, while all other inputs default to the "Sales" campaign due to its broad "Auto-Reply" setting.
+The diagram shows the interaction process.
+Depending on the keyword entered, the end user is directed to the corresponding chatbot.
+If an end user types a keyword other than "Speakers", "Amplifiers", "Cables", "Monitors", or "Mouses", they are redirected to the "Sales" automation.
+This setup ensures each chatbot automation captures only its targeted keywords, while all other inputs default to "Sales" through its "Auto-Reply" setting.